Block 1 Hero Preview — Portable Battery vs Generator CA

 Waitlist

-RSSE AB 209 waitlist open.
-Equity households in high fire-risk zones.
+General/Equity budgets closed.
+RSSE AB 209 waitlist open for income-qualified, high fire-risk households.
 SGIP details →

 PG&E Portable